 Evacue Evacuee registration guidelines

-[Insert ( Insert Company Name] requires your assistance with receiving evacuees at the following Reception Centre:
+[Insert (ompany Name] requires your assistance with receiving evacuee s at the following Reception Centre:

-Your co our company contact is:
+Your co npany contact is:

 Name: Position: Contact Number: Fax Number:

-1) 2) 3) 4) 5) Record all evacuees as they arrive on the forms provided.
-Provide all evacuees with the statement below and any other Provide the evacuees with food and lodging as required.
-Record if any evacuees choose to leave the Reception Centre Continually update the company of any residences arriving at e (name, contact number, where are they going, etc.).
+1) 2) 3) 4) 5) 2) Provide all evacuees with the statement below and any other status updates as provided by your company contact.
+3) Provide the evacuees with food and lodging as required.
+4) Record if any evacuees choose to leave the Reception Centre (name, contact number, where are they going, etc.).

+·